prangishviliAbe/cardmap-for-wp/README.md

 ## Changelog

+### v1.7.0 (2025-10-07)

+- **New Feature:** Added comprehensive export/import functionality for plugin settings.
+Users can now backup their settings or transfer them between sites.
+- **Export:** Download all plugin settings as a JSON file for backup or migration purposes.
+- **Import:** Upload and restore settings from a previously exported JSON file.
+- **User-Friendly:** Added intuitive UI controls in the settings page with progress feedback and error handling.

 ### v1.6.2 (2025-10-07)

 - **Fixed:** Connection style selection now updates visually in real-time.
 Previously, selecting different connection styles (straight, bezier, dashed, etc.) from the dropdown had no visual effect on existing connections.